teslamate-org/teslamate/docs/configuration/guides/tasker.md

 - Name the task **TeslaMateSuspend**.
 - Select the checkmark to confirm adding the new task.

-- Select the same action that you selected for the intial resume task, and change the suspend in the URL to resume.
+- Select the same action that you selected for the initial resume task, and change the suspend in the URL to resume.

 ### Create an exit task for the Bluetooth profile